-1. What is ‘National Award for Teachers’?
+- What is ‘National Award for Teachers’?

-This awards program is designed to honour and celebrate the unique contribution of some of the finest teachers in the country who through their commitment have enriched the lives of their students and improved the quality of school education.
+This NAT awards program is designed to honour and celebrate the unique contribution of some of the finest teachers in the country who through their commitment have enriched the lives of their students and improved the quality of school education.

-2. Who is acknowledging the teachers and how?
+- Who is acknowledging the teachers and how?

 Instituted in 1958, the National Award to Teachers are given away by the President of India on 5th September (Teacher's Day) every year to give public recognition to meritorious teachers working in primary, middle and secondary schools.
-The NAT 2019 is being executed under the overall supervision of the Ministry of Human Development (MHRD).
+The NAT 2021 is being executed under the overall supervision of the Ministry of Human Development (MHRD).

-3. When was this award scheme introduced?
+- When was NAT award scheme introduced?

-This award was first instituted in the year 1958 to felicitate remarkable teachers and head masters in their quest to improve the quality of school education and enrich their students’ learning experiences.
+This NAT award was first instituted in the year 1958 to felicitate remarkable teachers and head masters in their quest to improve the quality of school education and enrich their students’ learning experiences.

-5. Who can nominate a teacher?
+- Who can nominate a teacher?